KeZina/payment-fulfillment-pipeline/README.md

 - Email and password sign-up and sign-in with Better Auth.
 - PostgreSQL-backed users, accounts, sessions, and verification records.
 - User and admin roles in the database schema.
-- Protected basket, checkout, and order history routes under `/user`.
+- Protected basket, checkout, order history, and settings routes under `/user`.
+- Protected admin routes under `/admin` with role checks at the edge proxy and in server components and actions.
-- Authenticated account navigation and sign-out.
+- Authenticated account navigation, admin link for admin users, and sign-out.

+### Admin

+- Admin overview at `/admin` with store-wide order count, revenue, and recent orders.
+- Catalog management at `/admin/items` with server-rendered search, pagination, and inline editing of price, discount, and stock.
+- Server Actions for catalog updates with Valibot validation and catalog cache invalidation.
+- Admin session guards shared between page renders and mutations.

 ### Basket